Curtains are an essential element in interior design and can enhance the overall aesthetic appeal of a room.

 Sill-length curtains are hung so that the curtains end even with the window sill, or just above the sill level.

 An Apron-length curtain is a great way to maximize the look of your windows.
-These types of curtains are utilized in smaller windows, like in kitchens, bathrooms, and some bedrooms.
+These curtains are utilized in smaller windows, like in kitchens, bathrooms, and some bedrooms.

 Usually, the rod is hung a bit higher than the actual window and the curtain extends several inches below the window sill level.